 What is a Self-Directed IRA?

-A self-directed IRA is an Individual Retirement Account (IRA) that you directly control and direct into the investments of your choosing.
-Most IRA custodians greatly limit your investment options, and this is because the custodians either earn fees from your investments, or they are too conservative or not prepared to handle non-traditional investments.
+A self-directed IRA is an Individual Retirement Account (IRA) that you directly control and transfer into the investments of your choosing.
+Most IRA custodians greatly limit your investment options, and this is because the custodians either earn fees from your investments, or they are too conservative or they are not prepared to handle non-traditional investments.

-With Accuplan, we provide you with a true self-directed IRA account, along with all of the self-directed IRA services, in that we do not place limits or constraints on your investment choices.
-Many of our clients invest their hard-earned money in both self-directed Roth IRAs, as well as Traditional IRAs, precious metals-backed IRAs (gold, silver, platinum, and palladium), real estate within the US and also abroad (commercial, residential, undeveloped land, etc.), private placements, oil & gas projects, hard money lending, or their own LLC with checkbook control, and many more.
+With Accuplan, we provide you with a truly self-directed IRA, along with all of the self-directed IRA services, in that we do not place limits or constraints on your investment choices.
+Many of our clients invest their hard-earned money in both self-directed Roth IRAs, as well as Traditional IRAs, precious metals-backed IRAs (gold, silver, platinum, and palladium), real estate within the US and also abroad (commercial, residential, undeveloped land, etc.), private placements, oil & gas projects, hard money lending or their own LLC with checkbook control, and much more.

-One of the biggest reasons that our clients choose to open a self-directed IRA is security, because with self-directed IRAs, you're able to get your money out of the oftentimes unstable stock market, and into the investment of your choice.
-While a lot of investors do choose to keep their own money in the stock market, this doesn't mean that you have to follow suit.
+One of the biggest reasons our clients choose to open a self-directed IRA is security.
+With self-directed IRAs, you're able to get your money out of the oftentimes unstable stock market, and into investments of your choice.
+While a lot of investors choose to keep their own money in the stock market, this doesn't mean that you have to follow suit.
 Instead, you’re able to invest your money in what you're familiar with, and in what you want.

-Take control of your financial future, and diversify your portfolio with the broad selection of investments that self-directed Roth IRAs and Traditional self-directed IRAs offers, so that in times of economic unease, you may rest assured that your retirement funds are safe and sound.
+Take control of your financial future, and diversify your portfolio with the broad selection of investments that self-directed Roth IRAs and Traditional self-directed IRAs have to offer, so that in times of economic unease, you may rest assured that your retirement funds are safe and sound.

 How Does a Self-Directed IRA Work?

 Option 1: Minimum Control and Convenience